 convention of those additional params may seem a bit unfamiliar since they are

 appended behind the fieldname and separated through a semi-colon.
-On first
+At the first

-position there is the fieldname; on the second an alternative naming fieldname;
+position there is the fieldname; at the second an alternative name of the fieldname;

 at third place follows the number of the palette (refer to the next book